mingkaic/videar/README.md

 # Videar

 The user provides a series of youtube links and a text "script."
-The application extracts audio from uploaded audio files or youtube links The application then synthesizes audio for the provided script using words from the set of youtube audio.
+From uploaded audio assets, the application attempts to concatenate audio words that best match the script.
-This application aims to facilitate content creators in making interesting clips from other audio assets.
+This application aims to help content creators convey a message using existing audio.

-The final product is an audio collage that conveys a unique message.
+Disclaimer: the speech2text performance is currently poor, please use the provided audio for the best synthesis results

 ## Goals
 Currently, this application only synthesizes audio from a given script.
 The next version should generate video.

 ## Checklist
-[/] Upload audio files

 [/] Construct a word map (from a speech model) temporary speech2text: sphinx4
 todo: upgrade to Rocnnet